 The number of betting lines is surprisingly good for virtual sports, especially in football where you would be forgiven for thinking it was their actual book.

-The commentary is a little bit dodgy on a few of the sports, but I understand it’s difficult with the likes of racing when they are dealing with numbers rather than names.
-It wasn’t an issue with the football though, I was really impressed by how engaging the commentator was while watching the football.
+The commentary is a little bit dodgy, but I understand it’s difficult with the likes of racing when they are dealing with numbers rather than names.
+Equally, the graphics aren’t amazing, it’s a bit like playing Fifa 98, but the viewing screen is nice and big so it’s easy to watch.

-The bottom line is that if you enjoy virtual betting, QuinnBet is a good place to do it, because the sports options are varied, the action frequent, and the visuals pleasing to watch.
+The bottom line is that if you enjoy virtual betting, QuinnBet is a good place to do it, because the sports options are varied, the action frequent, and the events pleasing to watch.

 Payment Methods and Banking